Melapress/extend-2fa-methods/README.md

 	}
 ```

+#### meta_user_backup_method
+Adds an entry in the user’s meta table, which is used for WP 2FA reporting purposes.

 ```
 	/**
-	 * Adds the backup method meta key which will be check in the users meta and shown in the report if enabled.
+	 * Adds the backup method meta key, which will be checked in the user's meta and shown in the report if enabled.
 	 *
 	 * @param array $backup_meta_keys - Array with the collected meta keys form backup methods.
 	 *